 Are you thinking about building, selling or renting your property?

-Energy saving has been the topic of conversation this year.
-What with the Government putting additional pressure on energy companies to help the country run more efficiently, saving energy is something that seems to be at the front of everyone’s minds
+Energy-saving has been the topic of conversation this year.
+What with the Government putting additional pressure on energy companies to help the country run more efficiently, saving energy is something that seems to be at the front of everyone’s minds.

 Energy Performance Certificate

-As part of their endeavour to promote energy saving and cut the amount of emissions that the country is putting into the air, the Government have introduced the need for an Energy Performance Certificate (EPC) for anyone who is selling or renting a property.
+As part of their endeavour to promote energy-saving and cut the number of emissions that the country is putting into the air, the Government have introduced the need for an Energy Performance Certificate (EPC) for anyone who is selling or renting a property.
 A surveyor comes to the property to check the state of the energy efficiency measures that are existing.
 There are a number of factors which are looked at, including insulation, the condition of boilers, hot water tanks and radiators and the glazing.

 Once the surveyor has surveyed the property they will then make recommendations about what else can be done to improve energy efficiency.
 They will then give the property a rating from A (the most efficient) to G (least efficient).
 This certificate can last for 10 years, and, shamefully, the majority of properties in the UK have a rating of only a D or E.

 A Better EPC Rating